Sacred Heart of Jesus Catholic School: History

-Prior to the SHJCS Student Handbook: "One of the greatest ambitions of all parishes is to have a good parochial school to ensure quality Christian Education for a great portion of the children of the Parish."

 1947

 The YLAC FREE SCHOOL was opened to the poor parishioners of Sta Mesa to foster functional literacy.
 The school initially offered basic education up to Grades l and 2.
 Fr.
 Gil de Legaria was the First School Director.

 1954

 The school obtained Government Recognition from grades 1-4.
 Soon after, Grades 5 and 6 were added to complete the Elementary Course offered.
 Thus, the school's name was changed to Sta.
 Mesa Parochial School (SMPS).

 1966

 The school acquired its lot and building through the benevolence of Mrs. Albina Tuazon.
 The school was also granted Government recognition to offer complete elementary courses.
 The director then was Fr.
 Ezequiel de Torrano and the assigned school principal was Ms. Juanita Mierr.

 1967

 A new school was developed during Fr.
 Ezequielde Torrano's stint to accommodate the growing number of learners.
 Classes began in first rooms of the New Building.

 The following Capuchin Fathers took the helm of SMPS as its Directors: Fr.
 Gil De Legaria, Fr.
 Rogelio De Bedona, Fr.
 Exequiel De Torrano, Fr.
 Jesus Mendoza, Fr.
 Bernardino Curmagun, Fr.
 Angel de los Arcos, Fr.
 Alfredo Micua, Fr.
 Paulino Velazquez, Fr.
 Eduardo Dumaual, Fr.
 Pete Feniz, and Fr.
 Mike Peralta.

 The principals who have served the School were: Mrs. Lourdes del Rosario, Miss Juanita Mierr and Miss Amparo Araque.